 Death and Legacy

 During his long and peaceful retirement, DiMaggio remained very much a public figure by appearing as a radio and television spokesman for various products.
 He passed away on March 8, 1999, from complications of lung cancer at the age of 84.

-Joe DiMaggio is one of those rare athletic heroes, like Babe Ruth and Jackie Robinson, whose legacies transcend sports to symbolize aspects of history and culture.
+DiMaggio is one of those rare athletic heroes whose legacies transcend sports to symbolize aspects of history and culture.
 New York City Mayor Ed Koch said of DiMaggio, "He represented the best in America.
 It was his character, his generosity, his sensitivity.
 He was someone who set a standard every father would want his children to follow."

 Echoing this sentiment on the day of DiMaggio's death, President Bill Clinton stated, "Today, America lost one of the century's most beloved heroes, Joe DiMaggio.
 This son of Italian immigrants gave every American something to believe in.
 He became the very symbol of American grace, power and skill.
 I have no doubt that when future generations look back at the best of America in the 20th century, they will think of the Yankee Clipper and all that he achieved."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!